-As with any high quality ultralight setup, this system requires that you take proper care of it.
+As with any high-quality ultralight setup, this system requires that you take proper care of it.
 The tarp is substantial, but the hammock and bug net could easily be ripped or snagged if you're not careful.
-With an entire hammock only weighing 6.4 ounces, extra attention should be paid to keeping it off the ground, not laying in it when you have a sharp belt on or a knife in your pocket, etc. While this level of care is necessary to some degree for any camping gear, the Sub7 is definitely more delicate.
-If you want a burlier model, check out the Hennessy Expedition Asym Zip.
+With an entire hammock only weighing 5.7 ounces, you have to pay extra attention to keeping it off the ground, not using it with a sharp belt, etc. While this level of care is necessary to some degree for any camping gear, the Sub6 is more delicate.

-The Sub7 by itself isn't very protective at all.
+The Sub6 by itself isn't very protective at all.
 And sometimes, like in the middle of summer in a location with no bugs, that might be perfect.
-But hammock camping doesn't have to be confined just to the summer months or non-buggy areas, and this shelter system allows you to push into more variable conditions.
+But hammock camping doesn't have to be confined just to the summer months or non-buggy areas, and the shelter system allows you to push into more variable conditions.

-Another fun feature of this shelter system is the fact that the stuff sack for all the components is lined with soft felt, so you can turn it inside out and re-stuff it to make a pillow.
+A fun feature of this shelter system is that the stuff sack is lined with soft felt, so you can turn it inside out and re-stuff it to make a pillow.
 This gives you a place to store some of your clothes overnight and keep them warm.

-The ProFly Sil Tarp that came with this system was one of our favorite tarps.
-It was easy to pitch and adjust, covered a nice large area, and even came with stakes (stakes are only included when you purchase a shelter system, not when you buy a tarp a la carte).
-All in all, we loved this system and found it extraordinarily versatile, because we could bring only the components we needed or wanted at even given time and leave the rest behind.
+The ProFly Sil Tarp that comes with this system is one of our favorites.
+It is easy to pitch and adjust, covers a nice large area, and even comes with stakes.
+(Stakes are only included when you purchase a shelter system, not when you buy a tarp a la carte.)
+All in all, we like this system and find it extraordinarily versatile because we can bring only the components we need or want at any given time and leave the rest behind.

-The SubLink Shelter System will put you out $250 which, for a hammock with suspension, bug net, and rain fly, is a pretty killer deal.
-If weight isn't an issue for you and you still want an expedition-style setup for a bit less money, check out the Hennessy Expedition Asym Zip for $170.
+The SubLink Shelter System is a little on the pricey end, but it is a pretty good deal for a hammock with suspension, bug net, and rain fly.
+If versatility isn't as much of an issue for you and you still want a full backcountry shelter hammock, check out the Hennessy models we tested.

-The Sub7 upgraded to the SubLink Shelter System is a versatile and bomber setup that will allow you to be ultralight and also ready for all kinds of weather.
+The SubLink Shelter System is a versatile and bomber setup that will allow you to be lightweight and ready for all kinds of weather.
 All the components are easy to set up, well made, and completely independent of each other, so you take only what you really need and leave the rest behind.
-Because of this, we awarded this package our Top Pick for Ultralight Versatility.
-From a 6.4-ounce hammock to an entire backcountry setup under three pounds, this system has got you covered.
+From a 5.7-ounce hammock to an entire backcountry setup under three pounds, this system has got you covered.